Need a report that reflects how COVID-19 has impacted this market and its growth?

-Growing Investments in Gas Infrastructure
+Growing Investments in Gas Infrastructure to Drive the Market

-On the other hand, gas production has registered a significant rise in the last ten years.
-During 2009-2018, gas production in the country increased by over 200%.
+- On the other hand, gas production has registered a significant rise in the last ten years.
+During 2009-2019 period, gas production in the country increased by over 200%.
 But the gas flaring is the cause for wastage of a large amount of gas.
 Despite the introduction of the Natural Gas Flare Commercialization Program introduced in 2016, the stats provided by NNPC indicate that the flaring has been increasing.
 Some of the factors that are causing the operators to flare the gas are the lack of infrastructure, legislation, pricing regulations, and consumers ready to buy gas.

-Nigeria has significant domestic demand for gas mainly from the power sector.
+- The country has started to invest heavily in the gas infrastructure as the country plans to become an export hub in Africa, by exporting not only to regional countries but also to the other Asian countries, like India and China.
+Additionally, the country has significant domestic demand for gas mainly from the power sector.
 The gas-fired power plants in the country are consistently under-utilized due to lack of uninterrupted gas supply.
 The country also has a potential domestic demand from the commercial, residential, and industrial sectors.
 By building the country-wide gas distribution network, the Nigerian government aims to tap into this potential.

-The development of this infrastructure is not only expected to drive the commercialization of the gas that is already being flared but also is expected to attract the investments in the gas reserves that are currently underdeveloped.
+- The development of this infrastructure is not only expected to drive the commercialization of the gas that is already being flared but also is expected to attract the investments in the gas reserves that are currently underdeveloped.

 To understand key trends, Download Sample Report